-Also known as Organic Lilac Enfleurage and Organic Lilac Essential Oil, this Organic Lilac Enfleurage Oil is very rare and is perhaps the only enfleurage oil made in the USA.
+Also known as Organic Lilac Enfleurage and Organic Lilac Essential Oil, this Organic Lilac Oil is very rare and is perhaps the only enfleurage oil made in the USA in quantity.

 We source this precious Organic Lilac Enfleurage from a small farm in upstate New York that uses the ancient process of Enfleurage to yield the most authentic Lilac oil we’ve found.
 FYI – Some refer to this lilac oil extracted by the enfleurage method as Lilac Essential Oil but, the proper term is Lilac Enfleurage Oil.

 Lilac does not lend itself to distillation and other methods collect only fractions of the scent and leave behind or destroy certain elements.

 Enfleurage is the French term for an ancient, labor intensive, and all-but vanished, technique in which a fat is used to absorb scent from fresh exhaling flowers.
 Our source grows their own Lilac flowers and uses only Organically grown and sustainably sourced Palm kernel oil for the extraction.